 Teens can have a provisional license by the age of 16.
 Teens 16 and 17 have added rules for driving which is why it’s called a provisional license.
 These California driving rules for 17 year olds help keep them safe while driving but also give them time to learn in real time.

 California driving rules for 17 year olds are added to the driving rules we must all follow to ensure a safe learning experience for teens.
 California allows teens who are 17 ½ to skip driving school and go straight to take the permit test.
 However, if teens take this option, they cannot get their license until the age of 18.

 These teens must also stick to the permit rules for 16 year olds until they’re 18.

 A provisional license allows 17 year olds to drive without anyone in the vehicle.
 However, the California driving rules for 17 year olds alters if you have a collision or traffic violations.
 In this case, you must follow the restrictions imposed by the courts which usually mean you must have someone over the age of 25 in the vehicle.

 When a teen first gets their license, the words “Provisional License” are on the license.
-Even if the provisions have timed out, you will not get a new license until it’s time, usually 5 years later.
-Teens have the option of paying a fee to get a duplicate license without the words, “provisional license” if they choose.
+You will not get a new license until it’s time, 5 years later.
+Teens can pay a fee to get a new license without the words, “provisional license” at that point.
 However, there is nothing wrong with keeping the original until it’s time to renew.